 To achieve its aims, the ESTT creates, builds, and shares knowledge with partners, students, and society through activities in three interrelated fields:

 - Teaching: Members of the ESTT at WU offer courses in the top-ranked Master’s Program “Strategy, Innovation and Management Control” (SIMC).
 In these courses, students have the opportunity to work on strategic challenges and real-world problems of firms in the energy industry and adjacent capital-intensive industries.
-Moreover, members of the ESTT at WU supervise master thesis on cutting-edge topics related to digital transformation, sustainability transitions, and industrial changes.
+In addition, members of the ESTT at WU supervise application-oriented master theses on cutting-edge topics related to digital transformations, sustainability transitions, and industrial changes together with partners.

-- Dialogue: The ESTT provides a forum for practitioners to exchange with thought leaders in and beyond the energy industry as well as to gain hands-on insights into current technological and industrial trends.
+- Expert Dialogue: The ESTT provides a forum for practitioners to exchange with thought leaders in and beyond the energy industry as well as to gain hands-on insights into current trends.